 - Feeling more tired and weak than usual

 - Loss of appetite or weight loss without trying

 Call 911 for any of the following:

-- Suddenly feeling lightheaded or short of breath
+- You suddenly feel lightheaded or are short of breath.

 Treatment for lung cancer